nickjackolaisen/BusinessInitiaitive/_posts/statistics/business structures stats/2023-08-13-financial_performance_business_structures.md

 Partnerships have higher profitability than sole proprietorships, primarily due to the pooling of resources and expertise.

-A [study](https://www.sciencedirect.com/science/article/abs/pii/S088390269900029X) in the Journal of Business Venturing found that partnerships have higher profitability ratios than sole proprietorships.

 According to a study by the [National Bureau of Economic Research](https://www.nber.org/system/files/working_papers/w22476/w22476.pdf), partnerships have seen steady growth in profitability over the past few decades.

 **From 1980 to 2013, partnerships' average profit share increased from 7% to 15%, indicating a significant increase in profitability**.

 ### Growth Rates:

-Partnerships generally have higher growth rates than sole proprietorships.
+Due to their combined resources and added expertise, partnerships generally have higher growth rates than sole proprietorships.

-The [ResearchGate report](https://www.researchgate.net/publication/228146838_A_longitudinal_study_of_the_impact_of_entrepreneurial_and_organizational_strategies_on_the_growth_of_US_small_businesses) mentioned earlier indicates that partnerships experience faster growth due to the combined resources and expertise of the partners.

 In terms of growth rates, partnerships have also shown impressive numbers.